aami-dodon/Udoy/docs/frontend/context.md

 # React Context

-No global contexts are defined yet.
-Introduce them under `src/context` when global state is needed.
+- `AuthContext` (in `src/context/AuthContext.jsx`) stores the authenticated user, JWT token, and helper methods for login, signup, and logout.
+- Additional contexts can be introduced under `src/context` as new global concerns emerge.